Research has demonstrated evidence of a strong link between mental health and substance use/addictions.

-While mental illness and substance misuse/addiction exist together, there is no evidence to suggest that one directly caused the other.
-Research has pointed to a number of possibilities as to why mood disorders and substance abuse co-exist.
-For example, the abuse of substances may cause symptoms of mental illness, and people who suffer from mood disorders like depression or anxiety may use alcohol and others substances to help them cope, and this eventually leads to addiction.
+While mental illness and substance use/addiction exist together, there is no evidence to suggest that one directly caused the other.
+Research has pointed to a number of possibilities as to why mood disorders and substance use co-exist.
+For example, the use of substances may cause symptoms of mental ill health, and people who experience mood disorders like depression or anxiety may use alcohol and others substances to help them cope, and this eventually leads to addiction.

 Common mood disorders that co-exist with substance addiction are as follows:

-Goldbridge has a strong belief that, when treating substance misuse, it is also important to address underlying issues, including co-occurring mood disorders such as depression and anxiety.
-When given the tools to resolve mood disorders effectively, rehabilitating from substance misuse is more successful.
+Goldbridge has a strong belief that, when treating additions, it is also important to address underlying issues, including co-occurring mood disorders such as depression and anxiety.
+When given the tools to resolve mood disorders effectively, rehabilitating from AOD additions is more successful.